prim011/CPP-Examples/hmac/README.md

 ### The tree nodes

 The abstract class described in _libUsers.hpp_ has been taken from previous examples and offers the advantages of abstracting two other classes - Students and Profs - with the only variation to add a dedicated Hash function, `Student::formHash()` and `Prof::formHash()` respectively.
-Both implementations, in this example, are the same, but in theory, could have been different for each class.
-The function is relatively simple and takes two fields, _index_ and _name_, as input to the Hash256 (SHA-3) standard template library function.
-Those two functions are abstracted by the LibAccess Class, which is ultimately used in the hash tree.
+Both implementations, in this example, are the same; that is why we wanted to abstract the `HashFunctions` class.
+The low-level function implementing the virtual method is relatively simple in the `HMAC_SH3` derived class and takes two fields, the _key_ coming from the tree structure and a pointer to the node (in the abstract mode of `LibAccess`[2]).
+This last parameter will allow to reach _index_ and _name_, which are used as input to the Hash256 (SHA-3) standard template library function.

-_NOTE:_ The tree relies on this abstract implementation to get the hash of the leaf nodes in the markel tree implementation and use them to combine and form that unique fingerprint which is specific to the tree structure, as we will see later in the next chapter.

 For the benefit of this exercise, we have included only one Prof, at the root and some other students down below.

 During the tree construction, in the `main()` function, the same name for the students has been chosen, so that the only differentiation on the Hash input is the sequence/serial number.
 We will realise that, even in this constrained scenario, the Hash() function works pretty well on differentiating the data structure, and ultimately the tree fingerprint.

-#### Reaccitecting the Classes
+#### Rearchitecting the Classes
-Since we have identified the Hash function a module we want to expand an therefore give more flexibity.
+Since we have identified the Hash function as a module we want to expand on, it is appropriate to give more modularity and flexibility.
 Here is how we would like to rearchitect the module:

-_High Level Architecture (abstract classes):_
+_High-`Level Architecture (abstract classes):_

 	              Class LibAccess {                      Class HashFunctions {
 				    virtual size_t getHash () = 0;         virtual size_t formHash(LibAccess*) = 0;